ArthurClemens/polythene/lib/polythene/polythene.md

 # Polythene: Material Design for Mithril

-Polymer inspired modular implementation of Material Design for [Mithril](http://lhorie.github.io/mithril).
+Modular implementation of Material Design for [Mithril](http://lhorie.github.io/mithril).
 Available on [Github](https://github.com/ArthurClemens/Polythene).

+The components are generic enough to be used with other designs too.
+It is actually quite easy to create a theme or change the style entirely.

 <p style='color: red'>Version v0.0.1-alpha</p>